A’wee Chi’deedloh means baby laughed in Navajo. The Navajo first laugh ceremony is an important transition in a Navajo baby’s life.

 I will never forget my baby’s Navajo first laugh ceremony.
 All of our family and friends showed up to the laughing party and we had an amazing time.

 My mom does a lot of sewing as a hobby and she sewed gifts for the Navajo elders that arrived.
 Navajo elders are sacred and they were there not just as family members but as guides.

 As people lined up to receive rock salt, I helped my daughter hand over gifts to guests.
-Truly, I was overwhelmed in that moment.
+Truly, I was overwhelmed at that moment.
 I could feel the pride of everyone who has gone through this ceremony with their children before me.